qazxcdswe123/obsidian-hugo/content/Linux Kernel.md

 - [[eBPF]]

 ## Terminology
-- *high memory*: refers to a portion of the system memory that is not directly accessible by the kernel.
-It is used to store data buffers that are not frequently accessed by the kernel, such as those used for block I/O operations.
+- *high [[memory]]*: refers to a portion of the system memory that is not directly accessible by the kernel.
+It is used to store data buffers that are not frequently accessed by the kernel, such as those used for block [[IO|I/O]] operations.

 ## Header File
 A header file is a file containing C declarations and macro definitions to be shared between several source files.
 You request the use of a header file in your program by including it, with the C preprocessing directive `#include`.